 Skloot has a B.S. in Biological Sciences and a MFA in Creative Nonfiction.
 She specializes in narrative science writing and has written on a large range of topics including the HeLa cells, goldfish surgery, tissue ownership rights, race and medicine, food politics, and packs of wild dogs in Manhattan.
 Skloot gives talks at conferences, universities, and other groups throughout the U.S. on numerous topics.

 Two Lacks' family members are scheduled to speak at Gustavus on Tuesday, September 15, 2015, at 7pm in Christ Chapel.
 This Meet and Greet and Q&A is open to the public.

 - Actively read this book before arriving on campus

 - Highlight passages you think are important

-- Be prepared to discuss the book with your Gustie Greeter during orientation
+- Be prepared to discuss the book with your Gustie Greeter and group facilitator during orientation

 Goals and aims of the program

 - Encourage intellectual interaction among students in conjunction with faculty

 - Welcome students to the academic life of Gustavus

 - Facilitate a shared academic experience for all students